Centers of Gravity Calculator

 Predefined warehousesyesAlways active (regardles constraint setting).

-Fixed customer-warehouse assignmentsyesBy checking constraint in Parameters & Constraints - subsection Constraints
+Fixed customer-warehouse linksyesBy checking constraint in section Parameters & constraints - Constraints

 Capacity limitsyesBy using Greedy solver or LP solver (not by checking constraint).